AGENDA - Day 1

 • More info

-• The role of infrastructure in enabling AI sovereignty and European competitiveness
+• The role of digital infrastructure in enabling European sovereignty, strategic independence, and future-proof high-performance computing capabilities

 Place: Stage 1

-Plenary panel: From demand to design - How end users shape AI-ready infrastructure
+Plenary panel: From demand to design - How organisations are embracing AI-ready infrastructure

 • More info